Scouting in East of England: CamJam

 In 2006 the Cambridgeshire Jamboree moved from the East of England Showground, in Peterborough, to the Huntingdon Racecourse.
 CamJam 2006 was the fifth such jamboree to be arranged by Cambridgeshire Scout County.

 On site activities included go-karts, a skate park, ice rink, a planetarium, climbing walls, radio controlled cars, caving and hot air balloons on two evenings.
 Other activities included archery, rifle shooting, model land yachts, car mechanics, scavenger hunt and model aircraft.

-CamJam returned to Huntingdon Racecourse from 27 July–3 August 2019, and planning is currently underway with the aim of dates in 2023.
+CamJam returned to Huntingdon Racecourse from 27 July–3 August 2019, and planning is currently underway for 2027.

 Essex Scout County

 Essex Scout County is a Scout County of The Scout Association in the United Kingdom.

 Chelmsford in Essex was the location for the 21st World Scout Jamboree, held between 27 July to 8 August 2007.
 The Chelmsford District had a number of special events.
 By 2007 there were 16,000 members in Essex Scouting covering every community in the county.

 The County HQ is at the Thriftwood Training Centre.

 The badge worn by members of the Essex Scout County shows the heraldry of the regional county of Essex of "Gules three Seaxes fessewise in pale Argent pomels and hilts Or points to the sinister and cutting edges upwards.".

-The County is currently divided into 19 Scout Districts:
+The county is currently divided into 19 Scout Districts: